sean-owen/100-days-of-code/README.md

 **Thoughts**:
 - Make a big effort to start working ASAP after sitting down.
 Once started, motivation to continue working comes easily.
+- Try and remember to commit small & often (after a contained unit of work is complete may work well).
+- Consider checking previous days' thoughts in this log each day before starting coding.

 **Link(s) to work**:
 - https://github.com/sean-owen/TournamentTracker/commits?author=sean-owen&since=2020-10-29&until=2020-10-30